Alpine skiing is found in 100 countries around the world

-The Swedish tourism industry
+The Swedish Tourism Industry

-Alpine skiing on five continents
+Alpine skiing on six continents

 National and international skiers

-There are an estimated 130 million skiers in the world, and the figure is set to increase in the long term.
+There are an estimated 135 million skiers in the world, and the figure is set to increase in the long term.
 However, the number of skier days is not expected to rise at the same rate, as new skiers tend to consume fewer skier days than existing skiers.
 A national customer base is an important tool, as most skiers visit resorts in their own country.
 For most countries, the significance of international skiing guests is limited.
 Travel between countries is affected by factors such as size of market, transport opportunities, travel time and travel costs, as well as access to airports.

 Corporate culture and ownership